Advertisement

 Yoga

 Yoga also helps relieve stress and anxiety, and can restore strength, flexibility, and vitality thanks to the meditative breathing common in most practices.
-And the more frequently you practice, the more benefits you’ll receive.
+And the more frequently you practice, the more benefits you may receive.

-If you’re new to yoga, or are unsure how to begin, you may want to try this simple stress-relieving sequence to get started.
+If you’re new to yoga or are unsure how to begin, ask your healthcare provider about programs that may offer free yoga to cancer survivors, or check with local community centers.
+Many yoga videos are also available online or through cell phone apps.
 Just be careful of poses that put too much weight on the arms.
 This could be painful, or in some cases, even harmful.

 women athletes running in pink breast cancer survivors run walk 5k